 At the time of writing our data says that Cullen/Frost Bankers, Inc. has a market cap of US$6.3b, and is paying total annual CEO compensation of US$4.6m.
 (This number is for the twelve months until December 2018).
 Notably, that's an increase of 10% over the year before.
 While we always look at total compensation first, we note that the salary component is less, at US$990k.
 When we examined a selection of companies with market caps ranging from US$4.0b to US$12b, we found the median CEO total compensation was US$6.8m.

 Most shareholders would consider it a positive that Phil Green takes less total compensation than the CEOs of most similar size companies, leaving more for shareholders.
 While this is a good thing, you'll need to understand the business better before you can form an opinion.

 The graphic below shows how CEO compensation at Cullen/Frost Bankers has changed from year to year.

 Is Cullen/Frost Bankers, Inc. Growing?

-Over the last three years Cullen/Frost Bankers, Inc. has grown its earnings per share (EPS) by an average of 15% per year (using a line of best fit).
-It achieved revenue growth of 9.8% over the last year.
+Over the last three years Cullen/Frost Bankers, Inc. has grown its earnings per share (EPS) by an average of 19% per year (using a line of best fit).
+Its revenue is up 8.9% over last year.

 Has Cullen/Frost Bankers, Inc. Been A Good Investment?

-Boasting a total shareholder return of 87% over three years, Cullen/Frost Bankers, Inc. has done well by shareholders.
-As a result, some may believe the CEO should be paid more than is normal for companies of similar size.
+Boasting a total shareholder return of 77% over three years, Cullen/Frost Bankers, Inc. has done well by shareholders.
+So they may not be at all concerned if the CEO were to be paid more than is normal for companies around the same size.

 Cullen/Frost Bankers, Inc. is currently paying its CEO below what is normal for companies of its size.
-Considering the underlying business is growing earnings, this would suggest the pay is modest.
-The pleasing shareholder returns are the cherry on top; you might even consider that Phil Green deserves a raise!
+Since the business is growing, many would argue this suggests the pay is modest.
+And given most shareholders are probably very happy with recent returns, you might even think that Phil Green deserves a raise!